 DESIGN SYSTEM

-USER INTERFACE AESTETHIC DIFFERENCES
+USER INTERFACE AESTHETIC DIFFERENCES

 We tried several different User Interface Kits to test and validate which one was the most efficient for the users.
 After our decision was made, I proceeded to document the entire Design System.